zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

  control1|0.832|0.0
  ...|...|...

- 2. **prefix_oneexperiment_replicates.txt**: two-column flat file of normalized read count of each sgRNA in two replicates of one particular experiment.
+ 2. **prefix_oneexperiment_replicates.txt**: two-column flat file of read count of each sgRNA in two replicates.
 For example, NCR1 and NCR2 (in our test data) are two replicates for one experiment.
-Hence, we have:

  sgRNA|NCR1_abundance|NCR1_reads|NCR1_abundance_vs_initial|NCR2_abundance|NCR2_reads|NCR2_abundance_vs_initial
  -----|--------------|----------|-------------------------|--------------|----------|-------------------------